shivanand-satao/encryption-and-decryption-of-files/README.md

 # encryption-and-decryption-of-files
 <p>What we are doing is,<br>
-   Encryption and Decryption of variouus types of files using python and a comination of various encryption and decryption models available .We are more focused on "Symmetric Encryption" models which would be :
+   Encryption and Decryption of various types of files using python and a comination of various encryption and decryption models available .We are more focused on "Symmetric Encryption" models which would be :
   <br>
   1.AES (Advanced Encryption Standard)
   <br>